rabbitmq/rabbitmq-website/docs/classic-queues.md

 it can open.
 Every running network connection requires one file handle, and the rest are available for queues to use.

-Classic queues behave differently with regard to file handle usage depending on the version used.

-Version 1 tries to avoid running out of file descriptors.
-If there are more disk-accessing queues than file handles after network connections have been taken into account, then the disk-accessing queues will share the file handles among themselves; each gets to use a file handle for a while before it is taken back and given to another queue.

-This prevents the server from crashing due to there being too many disk-accessing queues, but it can become expensive.
-The management plugin can show I/O statistics for each node in the cluster; as well as showing rates of reads, writes, seeks and so on it will also show a rate of file handle churn — the rate at which file handles are recycled in this way.
-A busy server with too few file handles might be doing hundreds of reopens per second - in which case its performance is likely to increase notably if given more file handles.

-Version 2 does not try to accomodate for low numbers of file descriptors anymore.
-It expects servers to have a large file descriptor limit configured and to always be able to open a new file handle when necessary.
+Classic queues version 2 do not try to accomodate for low numbers of file descriptors anymore like v1 used to do.
+They expect servers to have a large file descriptor limit configured and to always be able to open a new file handle when necessary.
 The index keeps up to 4 file handles open at any time, and the per-queue store keeps 1 file handle open but may open another one when flushing data